Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-Figure~\ref{Fig:sextans} shows the radial velocities (RVs) and metallicities ([Fe/H]) in Sextans for two different samples.
-The upper five panels are related to sample$-1$ including all the member stars found from \citetalias{Battaglia22} (red circles), \citetalias{Pace22} (purple circles), and from DESI alone (black circles).
-The lower five panels represent sample$-2$, which is a ``cleaner'' version of sample$-1$, where stars with a large uncertainty of metallicity $\sigma_{\FeH} > 1.0$ dex are removed.
+Panels of Figure~\ref{Fig:sextans} show the radial velocities (RVs) and metallicities ([Fe/H]) in Sextans for those member stars found in \citetalias{Battaglia22} (red circles), in \citetalias{Pace22} (blue circles), and in DESI alone (black circles), with uncertainty on metallicity $\sigma_{\FeH} < 1.0$ dex.
+Panels A and B of Figure~\ref{Fig:sextans} display RVs and [Fe/H] as a function of the projected elliptical distances, normalised by the half light radius \citepalias[$r_{\rm h}=21.4$ arcmin, or $\sim0.7$ kpc,][]{Battaglia22}.
+Panel C shows RV vs [Fe/H], while panels D and E represent the histograms on these two quantities.
+In panels B and C, stars with $\sigma_{\FeH} \geq 0.5$ dex are shown with their errorbars.

-Panels A and B of Figure~\ref{Fig:sextans} display RVs and [Fe/H] as a function of the projected elliptical distances, normalised by the half light radius, $R/{r_h}$.
-Panels C show RV vs [Fe/H], while panels D and E represent the histogram on these two quantities.
-In all panels B and C, stars with $\sigma_{\FeH} \geq 0.5$ dex are shown with their errorbars.
+Table~\ref{tab:dispersion} reports the systemic line-of-sight velocity, the systemic mean metallicity and their systemic dispersions.
+These value are derived with a Markov chain Monte Carlo, based on the Metropolis-Hastings algorithm \citep{Hastings70}, similarly to what adopted by \citet{Longeard20}.
+As this is embedded in a Bayesian framework, the adopted prior is simply a step function of the expected radial velocities ($150<\rm{RV}<300$ km s$^{-1}$), of the velocity dispersion ($\sigma_{\rm{RV}}<30$ km s$^{-1}$), of the expected mean metallicity ($-5\leq\FeH\leq-1$), and of the metallicity dispersion ($\sigma_{\rm{\FeH}}<0.5$ dex).
+The likelihood is a Gaussian distribution, which is centred on the systemic RV (or mean $\FeH$), and with a dispersion equal to the sum in quadrature of the intrinsic dispersion of systemic RV (or mean \FeH) and the uncertainties on the stellar RVs (or \FeH).

-In the following, we use the sample$-2$ only (lower five panels), Moreover, the systemic line-of-sight velocity and its dispersion have been derived twice, one using member stars from \citetalias{Battaglia22} plus \citetalias{Pace22} (B22~$+$~P22), and another also including new members from DESI alone (B22~$+$~P22~$+$~New).
-This exercise is repeated splitting the members according to their metallicities, the very metal-poor (VMP) group with $\FeH<-2.0$ and the more metal-rich (MMR) with $\FeH>-2.0$.
-The systemic line-of-sight velocity and the velocity dispersion are derived with a Markov chain Monte Carlo, based on the Metropolis-Hastings algorithm.
-As this is embedded in a Bayesian framework, the adopted prior is simply a step function of the expected radial velocities ($150<\rm{RV}<300$ km s$^{-1}$), and of the velocity dispersion ($\sigma_{\rm{RV}}<30$ km s$^{-1}$); while the likelihood is a Gaussian distribution, which is centred on the systemic RV and with a dispersion that includes boththe intrinsic dispersion of systemic RVs and the uncertainties on the stellar RVs.
+Table~\ref{tab:dispersion} lists two sets of values: one using member stars from \citetalias{Battaglia22} plus \citetalias{Pace22} [B22~$+$~P22], and another also including our new members from DESI alone [B22~$+$~P22~$+$~New].
+For the [B22~$+$~P22] sample, the derived systemic mean metallicity and its uncertainty are identical to those reported by the DESI DR1 stellar catalogue \citep[Table~7 of][]{DESIstellarcat}.
+The systemic metallicity dispersion is also in agreement within $\sim0.24\ \sigma$ from the value in \citet{DESIstellarcat}.
+Adding our new members, for the [B22~$+$~P22~$+$~New] sample, our systemic mean metallicity and its dispersion are still in agreement within $0.80\ \sigma$ and $0.94\ \sigma$ from \citet{DESIstellarcat}, respectively.